univention/univention-corporate-server/doc/developer-reference/listener/structure.rst

 .. py:data:: name
    :type: str

-   (required)
+   (optional)

    This name is used to uniquely identify the module.
-This should match with the filename containing this listener module without the ``.py`` suffix.
+It defaults to the filename containing this listener module without the ``.py`` suffix.
 The name is used to keep track of the module state in :file:`/var/lib/univention-directory-listener/handlers/`.